wp-plugins/fetch-tweets/readme.txt

 == Frequently Asked Questions ==

-= Do I need to API keys to use the plugin ? =
+= Do I need API keys to use the plugin ? =
 They are not necessary as of v1.3.0.
 Just click on the *Connect* button in the Authentication page of the plugin and it will redirect you to the Twitter's authentication page.
 Then you log in to Twitter there and authorize the plugin.

 Though you can use your own keys with the existing method.
 In that case, click on the *Set Keys Manually* button that redirects you to the page to set the keys manually.